 Bit Access & Default Description 23:16 RO 06h Base Class Code (BCC): This field indicates the base class code for this device.
-06h = Bridge device.
+This code has the value 06h, indicating a Bridge device.
 15:8 RO 04h Sub-Class Code (SUBCC): This field indicates the sub-class code for this device.
-04h = PCI to PCI Bridge.
+The code is 04h indicating a PCI to PCI Bridge.
 7:0 RO 00h Programming Interface (PI): This field indicates the programming interface of this device.
 This value does not specify a particular register set layout and provides no practical use for this device.